Valuing Intellectual Property: Everything You Need to Know

 - Dispute resolution.
 This refers to any infringement or settlement claims related to the IP that must be dealt with or may be dealt with.
 Expert testimony will often be used to determine this.

 Taken together, these three issues, in conjunction with the rest of the pyramid, will help you determine how to extract the most value from your IP.
 If you need further help understanding how valuing intellectual property works, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.